Last Updated on July 22, 2021 by Oddmund Groette

-Is it possible to get rich from stocks?
-If so, how can you do it?
+Is it possible to get rich by investing in stocks?
+If so, how do get rich investing in stocks?

 It’s possible, of course, to get rich from stocks, given certain assumptions.
+However, how to get rich in the stock market is mainly by being patient.
 This article gives you some advice on how to go about if you want to make a decent nest egg from investing.
 How much you accumulate is dependant on capital (how much you save and invest), the return, and the time spent in the markets.
 You need to understand how to compound your money most efficiently.

 What is “being rich”?
 What is wealth?